Workspaces

 Geoscience objects and files are not dynamically linked to their source; they are transactional objects for moving, accessing and storing information.
 With both types of data, however, objects can have multiple versions.

 The Settings tab shows the workspace’s name and basic settings.
 You need owner or editor permission to be able to view and make changes in this tab.
-See the Creating a Workspace topic for information on the settings in this tab.
+See the Creating a workspace topic for information on the settings in this tab.

 The Permissions tab shows the list of users assigned to the workspace.
 If you are an owner or editor of the workspace, you will also be able to assign users to the workspace from here.
-See the Managing Workspace Users topic.
+See the Managing workspace users topic.